Supakornn/notebook/content/braindump/leetcode - Two Sum.md

 ```

 #### Explains

-- Iterate through the list once.
+- I'll iterate through the list once.
-- For each number, compute need = target - num
+- For each number, I'll compute the `need = target - num.`
-- If need already exists in seen, that means we have found the answer
+- If need already exists in seen, that means i have found the answer.
-- Otherwise, we
+- Otherwise, i store the current number with its index in seen.

 #### Complexity
 - Time: O(n)
 - Space: O(n)